tldr-pages/tldr/pages/common/cryfs.md

 > A cryptographic filesystem for the cloud.
 > More information: <https://www.cryfs.org/>.

 - Mount an encrypted file system.
-If this is the first time, start the initialization wizard:
+The initialization wizard will be started on the first time.

 `cryfs {{path/to/cipher_dir}} {{path/to/mount_point}}`